T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 As such, dualism sees God working along two distinct lines of people.
 The first line involves the

-present-day unbelieving (in Messiah Jesus) Jews based on the flesh; ones born of a genealogical
+present-day unbelieving (don't believe in Messiah Jesus) Jews based on the flesh; ones born of a

 Dualism, Reversionism, Graftage

-bloodline traced to the seed of Jacob (if this is even possible).
-Although this is the predominant
+genealogical bloodline traced to the seed of Jacob (if this is even possible).
+Although this is the

-the days of Moses, foreigners (non-Israelites) could join one of the tribes as long as they
+family tree.
+During the days of Moses, foreigners (non-Israelites) could join one of the tribes as

-integrated into their customs and rites and followed the law.
-When they did, they became part
+long as they integrated into their customs and rites and followed the law.
+When they did, they